 Inclusive Language Series: Color Blind

 You may have previously heard a friend or someone you know say the following: “I don’t see color” or “I am color blind.
 I only see the human race”.
 These statements should not be confused with the very real condition that prevents one from being able to perceive color differences or decreases their ability to do so.
 Color Blindness ideology assumes that everyone is treated as equal with no regard for race.
-This perspective denies the negative encounters that Black, Indigenous, and People of Color (BIPOC) face due to their race.
+This perspective denies the negative encounters that Black, Indigenous, or people of color (BIPOC) face due to their race.
 It also ignores their unique perspectives and their cultures.

-One who subscribes to the Color Blindness ideology may believe that they are supporting Black, Indigenous, and People of Color (BIPOC), but they are doing the opposite.
+One who subscribes to the Color Blindness ideology may believe that they are supporting Black, Indigenous, or people of color (BIPOC), but they are doing the opposite.
 When you refuse to acknowledge one’s race, you prevent yourself from being able to fully understand racism and its impacts.
 As a result, you cannot address the inequities that stem from racism.

 Reflection Questions